Multivariate Uncertainty Quantification with Tomographic Quantile Forests: Related Work

-Compared to deep learning, tree-based approaches to multivariate probabilistic predictions have been relatively less explored. \textcite{OMally2021,Marz2022b} extend gradient boosting so that parameters of multivariate distributions can be learned.
-Wasserstein random forests \autocite{Du2021} offers a natural extension of random forests to multivariate targets.
-Distributional Random Forest (DRF) \autocite{Cevid2022,Naf2023} grows an ensemble of decision trees with a distribution-aware splitting criterion based on the Maximal Mean Discrepancy metric \autocite{Gretton2006,Gretton2012}.
-This is in marked contrast to QRF \autocite{Meinshausen2006}, which uses the plain CART splitting criterion of the original random forests \autocite{Breiman2001}.
+Compared to deep learning, tree-based approaches to multivariate probabilistic predictions have been relatively less explored.
+Refs.~\cite{OMally2021,Marz2022b} extend gradient boosting so that parameters of multivariate distributions can be learned.
+Wasserstein random forests \cite{Du2021} offers a natural extension of random forests to multivariate targets.
+Distributional Random Forest (DRF) \cite{Cevid2022,Naf2023} grows an ensemble of decision trees with a distribution-aware splitting criterion based on the Maximal Mean Discrepancy metric \cite{Gretton2006,Gretton2012}.
+This is in marked contrast to QRF \cite{Meinshausen2006}, which uses the plain CART splitting criterion of the original random forests \cite{Breiman2001}.
 DRF dynamically decides weights for each training data point and estimates the predictive distribution by an empirical measure determined by training points and their weights.

-Over the past decade, conformal prediction has emerged as a powerful distribution-free framework for calibration of probabilistic predictions with rigorous theoretical guarantees \autocite{Shafer2008,Fontana2023,Angelopoulos2023}.
-Conformal prediction for multioutput problems has been investigated e.g., in \autocite{DBLP:journals/jmlr/FeldmanBR23,pmlr-v206-wang23n,Braun2025,Dheur2025}.

-Fréchet regression \autocite{Petersen2019} is a general framework for regressing targets that lie in non-Euclidean metric spaces. \textcite{Chen2023} extended this framework to multivariate distributions by using the sliced Wasserstein distance \autocite{Rabin2011,Bonneel2015}, which provides a computationally efficient surrogate for the \emph{bona fide} Wasserstein distance.
-Specifically, \textcite{Chen2023} proposed four variants—GSWW, GSAW, LSWW, and LSAW.
+Fréchet regression \cite{Petersen2019} is a general framework for regressing targets that lie in non-Euclidean metric spaces.
+Ref.~\cite{Chen2023} extended this framework to multivariate distributions by using the sliced Wasserstein distance \cite{Rabin2011,Bonneel2015}, which provides a computationally efficient surrogate for the \emph{bona fide} Wasserstein distance.
+Specifically, Ref.~\cite{Chen2023} proposed four variants: GSWW, GSAW, LSWW, and LSAW.
 The \emph{global} variants (GSWW and GSAW) generalize linear regression to metric spaces, whereas the \emph{local} variants (LSWW and LSAW) use kernel smoothing to perform nonparametric local linear regression.